|

 Dark Matter vs. Dark Energy: Not the Same Thing

-Dark matter and dark energy are frequently confused.
-They share a word, and both are unknown.
-But they are completely different phenomena with opposite effects on the universe.
+Dark matter and dark energy share a name but are completely different phenomena with opposite effects.

-Together with ordinary matter at 5%, these three components sum to 100% of the universe's total energy content.
-Dark energy was discovered in 1998 when observations of distant supernovae revealed that the universe's expansion is accelerating rather than slowing.
-That result was so unexpected it earned the 2011 Nobel Prize in Physics.9
+Dark energy was discovered in 1998 when supernova observations revealed the universe's expansion is accelerating — a result so unexpected it earned the 2011 Nobel Prize in Physics.9

 Dark matter pulled the universe together.
 Dark energy is pulling it apart.
-Both are operating simultaneously, but dark energy dominates the universe's fate: as space expands, dark energy's influence grows, while dark matter's density decreases.
-In the very far future, the expansion driven by dark energy will win.
+Both operate simultaneously, but dark energy dominates the long-term fate: as space expands, dark energy's influence grows while dark matter's density dilutes.

 The universe is engaged in a cosmic tug of war.
 Dark matter built everything.
 Dark energy is slowly dismantling it.